tal0311/menu-app/README.md

 The app allows the user to See all the dishes on the menu.

 ## Technologies in use
-In building the project I used React.js for the front end usind local API for the data.
+In building the project I used React.js for the front end, usind local API for the data.

 ## Link to project site
 ### https://react-course-menu.netlify.app/